 We are on track to achieve our 30% reduction target for total energy consumption based on 2010 levels before 2020.

 Capturing Green Building Opportunities

 Building energy consumption contributes majorly to Hong Kong’s total carbon footprint.
 Link has actively considered and adopted green building practices and obtained certifications to improve the energy and operational efficiency of our portfolio.
 In 2012, we completed an asset enhancement project at Stanley Plaza and attained the Hong Kong-BEAM Platinum Certification (highest rating).
 Since then, green building practices have been incorporated into our renovation and operational guidelines for tenants.
 In 2015, Link announced a plan to build a HK-BEAM Platinum and U.S. Green Building Council LEED certified mixed used commercial and retail property in Kowloon East.
 As of early 2016, nine of our properties (including seven destination properties) have undergone energy audits based on the National Australian Building Environment Rating System (NABERS).
-Our latest acquisitions in Shanghai (Corporate Avenue 1&2) and Hong Kong (700 Nathan Road, Mongkok) will seek green building certification and rating as well.
+Our latest acquisitions in Shanghai (Link Square) and Hong Kong (700 Nathan Road, Mongkok) will seek green building certification and rating as well.

 Building Resilience and Adaptation to Extreme Weather